torvalds/linux/Documentation/process/backporting.rst

     >>>>>>> <commit> (title)

 As you can see, this has 3 parts instead of 2, and includes what git expected to find there but didn't.
-Some people vastly prefer this style as it makes it much clearer what the patch actually changed; i.e., it allows you to compare the before-and-after versions of the file for the commit you are cherry-picking.
+It is *highly recommended* to use this conflict style as it makes it much clearer what the patch actually changed; i.e., it allows you to compare the before-and-after versions of the file for the commit you are cherry-picking.
 This allows you to make better decisions about how to resolve the conflict.

 To change conflict marker styles, you can use the following command::